honza/socrates/README.markdown

   - reStructuredText
   - HTML (unmodified text)

-To install a text processor, run:
+To install a text processor, run one of the following:

     $ pip install markdown
     $ pip install textile